IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 The basic structure CSS files and all the CSS files for all controls can be found in the structure folder.
 Infragistics mobile themes are available in the **themes** folder.

-> **Note:** The iOS theme is the only one available for the Ignite UI 2012.2 release.
+> **Note:** The iOS theme is the only one available for the %%ProductName%% 2012.2 release.

-You can see all scripts required for each control in the topic [JavaScript Files in Ignite UI](Deployment-Guide-JavaScript-Files.html)
+You can see all scripts required for each control in the topic [JavaScript Files in %%ProductName%%](Deployment-Guide-JavaScript-Files.html)

 ### <a id="cdn"></a> Infragistics Content Deliver Network (CDN) Resources